toabctl/jiracli/README.rst

 Now add and remove a component from the given list to an issue::

-  ./jiracli --component-add PROJECT-1234 "COMP1"
+  ./jiracli --issue-component-add PROJECT-1234 "COMP1"
-  ./jiracli --component-remove PROJECT-1234 "COMP1"
+  ./jiracli --issue-component-remove PROJECT-1234 "COMP1"

 Example: Add a comment to an issue
 ----------------------------------